networked-aframe/networked-aframe/README.md

 6. Click "Add Firebase to your web app"
 7. Copy the credentials into your HTML page, for example see the [Firebase NAF demo](https://github.com/haydenjameslee/networked-aframe/blob/toward-0.3.0/server/static/firebase-basic.html)
 8. Open two tabs of this page and you should see the other tab's avatar

+Thanks to @takahirox for adding Firebase signalling support to NAF!

 ### Misc